 You can use this trainer flat-side up or dome-side up for strength, stability, flexibility and agility training.
 And considering it weighs about 8 pounds, you can use it as a strength tool, too.

-Don't have a ton of free space for a BOSU in your home gym?
-This EVERYMILE board is an ideal alternative, according to Yu.
-It's a much smaller version and weighs only about 3.5 pounds, so it's easy to carry around the house.
+Don't have a ton of free space for a BOSU or two-piece balance board in your home gym?
+This board is an ideal alternative, according to Yu.
+It's a smaller and lighter version at only about 3.5 pounds, so it's easy to carry around the house.

 You can place your phone in the cell-sized hole on the board and play games while training your core.
 Every purchase comes with four core-strengthening games to help keep you engaged (pun intended) and track your progress.